JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Quick Tutorial.md

 1. Application image deployment and setup
 2. Batching and generating zkWasm proofs for applications

-zkWasm Hub operates through a permissionless proving node pool, allowing anyone to participate and provide proving services for applications using the ZKWasm cloud service.
+zkWasm Hub operates through a permissionless proving node pool, allowing anyone to participate and provide proving services for applications using the zkWasm cloud service.

 !!! note "Note"
     This section aims to provide a easy hands-on way to interact with zkWasm Hub.
 For more details, please refer to: